 When it comes to project management, there is a lot at stake.
 From budget to time management, project managers need to make sure things are running as smoothly as possible.
 Project management (PM) software can help businesses and individuals keep responsibilities on track.
-However, a software solution may not be the best idea for everyone.
+Then there’s the decision about whether you need a SaaS or cloud-based solution versus a hard install.
 Before you make an investment, consider the pros and cons of PM software.

 Advantages of Project Management Software